 This koji is easily overgrown by it’s cousin A. oryzae (ordinary koji), so make sure that you prevent cross-contamination by working cleanly.

-- Enough for around 5 kilos of rice / grain / soybeans
+- Enough for around 5 or 200 kg of rice / grain / soybeans

 - Grows best on barley